PaddlePaddle/PaddleX/docs/practical_tutorials/anomaly_detection_tutorial.en.md

     batch_size: 1
 ```

-Subsequently, in the Python code, you can call the production line as follows:
+Subsequently, in the Python code, you can call the pipeline as follows:

 ```python
 from paddlex import create_pipeline